johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2022-01-12-azure-container-apps-dapr-bicep-github-actions-debug-devcontainer/index.md

 hide_table_of_contents: false
 ---

 This post shows how to build and deploy two Azure Container Apps using Bicep and GitHub Actions.
-These apps will communicate using [dapr](https://docs.dapr.io/), be built in [VS Code using a devcontainer](https://code.visualstudio.com/docs/remote/containers) and be entirely debuggable.
+These apps will communicate using [dapr](https://docs.dapr.io/), be built in [VS Code using a devcontainer](https://code.visualstudio.com/docs/remote/containers).
+It will be possible to debug in VS Code and run with `docker-compose`.

 This post follows on from the [previous post](../2021-12-27-azure-container-apps-build-and-deploy-with-bicep-and-github-actions/index.md) which built and deployed a simple web application to Azure Container Apps using Bicep and GitHub Actions using the GitHub container registry.